 After you enroll in Medicare Supplement, you will receive new ID cards for medical and prescription drug coverage.
 You should destroy your old cards and carry the new ones — in addition to your Medicare card — for emergency and routine use.

-Note: if you or your spouse is covered under Medicare Supplement while the other has medical continuation coverage, each of you will have your own medical and prescription drug ID cards with unique identification numbers.
+Note: if either you or your spouse is covered under Medicare Supplement while the other has medical continuation coverage, each of you will have your own medical and prescription drug ID cards with unique identification numbers.

 If you withdraw from Medicare Supplement coverage in order to join a Medicare Advantage plan (a Part C plan under Medicare), you may be eligible to re-enroll in Medicare Supplement

 Keep in mind that your Medicare Part A and Part B coverage must be restored before you can re-enroll in Medicare Supplement.

 To apply for re-enrollment in Medicare Supplement coverage, you must provide the Board with the following — if not in advance, then within 60 days of disenrollment from (or termination of) your previous plan:

 Important: You can choose to withdraw from and re-enroll in Medicare Supplement only one time.